Professor, Geology & Geological Eng

 - Specialties: Mineralogy, Petrology, and Environmental Science

-Dexter Perkins's major areas of scientific reasearch have been in metamorpic petrology and the thermodynamics of minerals systems.
+Dexter Perkins's major areas of scientific research have been in metamorphic petrology and the thermodynamics of minerals systems.
 Additionally, he has been a student of pedagogy and has published a significant number of papers related to teaching and learning.

 Dexter Perkins recieved a PhD. in Geology from the University of Michigan in 1979.
 Prior to that he received an MS in Geology from the University of Michigan in 1977, and a BS in Geology from the University of Rochester in 1973.

 GeoDIL - a library of geological photos: https://geodil.dperkins.org/

 Opticalmin - an image library of minerals in thin section: http://sites.und.edu/dexter.perkins/opticalmin/

 RocksandMinerals - a library of hundreds of 3-d rotatable and scalable models of fossils, rocks and minerals: https://sketchfab.com/rocksandminerals